Schema Markup Example

 1. Know Your Budget Before You Shop

-Decide if you can invest $2,000 or $20,000.
-This determines whether you work with a freelancer or agency.
+Decide whether you can invest $2,000 or $20,000.
+That sets whether you work with a freelancer or an agency.

 2. Define Success Metrics

 What does success look like?
 More leads?
 Higher sales?
-Better search rankings?
-Your goals should drive design and feature decisions.
+Better rankings?
+Your goals should drive every design and feature decision.

 3. Invest in Professional Copy and Design

 Don't skimp here.
-The copy and design are what convert.
-Budget 30–40% of your web project cost here.
+Copy and design are what convert.
+Budget 30 to 40 percent of your project cost on them.

 4. Plan for SEO From Day One

 Don't build a beautiful site nobody finds.
-Budget for SEO in your project planning.
+Build SEO into the project from the start.

-The cheapest website often becomes the most expensive when you neglect maintenance.
+The cheapest website often becomes the most expensive once you neglect maintenance.
 Budget for regular updates and support.

 The Reality of Website Investment in 2026

-Website design cost isn't an expense—it's an investment in your business's ability to be found, trusted, and chosen by customers.
-The businesses that win online are those that view their website as a sales tool, not a digital business card.
+Website design cost isn't an expense.
+It's an investment in your ability to get found, get trusted, and get chosen by customers.
+The businesses that win online treat their website as a sales tool, not a digital business card.